Enabling App Services

 Select the explicit App ID that matches your bundle ID if it exists; otherwise, select the Xcode-managed wildcard App ID.

+The Application Services table contains a whitelist of the services your app can use.
 A green circle followed by “Enabled” appears in the Development column of the services your app can use.
+A yellow circle followed by “Configurable” appears if the app services is not fully configured.

 Learn More About App Services